craighoustondev/portfolio/content/about/index.md

 ## My values

-To paraphrase <a href="https://markmanson.net/" target="_blank" rel="noopener noreferrer">Mark Manson</a>, values are, by definition, a belief that something is good or desirable and worth striving for, regardless of context or circumstance.
+To paraphrase <a href="https://markmanson.net/" target="_blank" rel="noopener noreferrer">Mark Manson</a>, values are a belief that something is good or desirable and worth striving for, regardless of context or circumstance.

 I recently embarked on a journey to define the values that I hold dear.
-This is a never-ending journey and these values are subject to review and change, but I have listed the things that I currently value.
+This is a never-ending journey and these values are subject to review and change, but I have listed the things that are currently important to me.
 I plan to write about this in more detail in the near future.

 ### Humility